13 Medical Reasons for Hair Loss (Men and Women)

 • Infection

-• Once Exposure of Cause is Stopped, Growth Usually Begins
+• Once Exposure to Cause is Stopped, Hair Growth Usually Begins

-• Change of the Color and Texture New Hair May Occur.
+• Change of the Color and Texture of New Hair Growth May Occur

 Child Birth